opnfv/dovetail/docs/testing/user/ovpaddendum/index.rst

 perform basic orchestration operations with the VNF, including instantiating the VNF on the Cloud Site.

-Scope of the 2019.12 release of the OVP
+Scope of the 2020.r1 release of the OVP
 ---------------------------------------

-Summarizing the results of the analysis above, the scope of the 2019.12 release of OVP is as follows:
+Summarizing the results of the analysis above, the scope of this release of OVP is as follows:

+**FIXME - Need to update this scope, per what is included in the xTesting / Functest.**

 - Mandatory NFVI test scope: